Slough Trading Estate: History

 Early businesses established on the trading estate included Citroën (1926), Gillette, Johnson & Johnson and High Duty Alloys.
 In 1932, they were joined by Mars Ltd and Berlei (UK) Limited.
-In late 1933 the Slough Estates Journal reported there were 'more than 150 companies' based on the estate.
+In late 1933, the Slough Estates Journal reported there were 'more than 150 companies' based on the estate.

-As the trading estate grew despite the depression of the 1920s and 1930s, people were attracted from all over the country to come and find work in Slough but the fast increase in population resulted in a shortage of housing.
+As the trading estate grew despite the depression of the 1920s and 1930s, people were attracted from all over the country to come and find work in Slough.
+The fast increase in population resulted in a shortage of housing.
 One solution was the construction of Timbertown, an estate of wooden single storey houses built adjacent to the site occupied by the Community Centre and now occupied by Herschel Grammar School.

 From the outside, the houses looked like an army barracks, but inside they were spacious and comfortable – with three bedrooms, a bathroom, a big kitchen and a living room.
-At the start, Timbertown was well cared for a popular community, with a shop, social hut and even a Sunday school but the buildings soon started to deteriorate.
-The wooden houses were never intended to be permanent and Timbertown was finally demolished in the 1930s to make way for new buildings.
+At the start, Timbertown was well cared for a popular community, with a shop, social hut and even a Sunday school, but the buildings soon started to deteriorate.
+The wooden houses were never intended to be permanent.
+In the 1930s, Timbertown was demolished to make way for new buildings.

 From the late 1950s the estate became home to Gerry Anderson's AP Films, producing a string of successful puppet series for ATV.

-In 1963 Ford set up Ford Advanced Vehicles on the estate to build the Ford GT40 racing sports car with design input from Eric Broadley of Lola Cars, who subsequently fell out with Ford and used the factory (which was in his company's name) to re-establish his independent operation.
+In 1963, Ford set up Ford Advanced Vehicles on the estate to build the Ford GT40 racing sports car with design input from Eric Broadley of Lola Cars, who subsequently fell out with Ford and used the factory (which was in his company's name) to re-establish his independent operation.
 Ford moved to another factory on the estate.

 Until 1973, the estate had a railway directly linking the factories to Britain's railway system.
-A passenger service ran from Paddington and Slough stations to a separate station (accessed by a spur from the main line, separate from the freight access to the estate), until 1956.
+A passenger service ran from Paddington and Slough stations to a separate station, accessed by a spur from the main line, separate from the freight access to the estate, until 1956.

 In January 2008, the estate's power station was sold to Scottish and Southern Energy.
 As of 2018 the plant is being partially demolished for replacement by the Slough Multifuel facility, which will generate about 50 MW 'through burning waste-derived fuels made from various sources'.